seasalt-ai/ngchat.seasalt.ai/k8s/README.md

 1. You will need Azure account with available subscription and AKS permissions
 2. Install az cli, different kinds of OS would have different installation way, see [Reference](https://docs.microsoft.com/zh-tw/cli/azure/install-azure-cli)
 3. Install kubectl of Azure: `az aks install-cli`
-4. Login Azure account by az cli: `az login`, you would be ask to enter authorization code on [https://aka.ms/devicelogin](https://aka.ms/devicelogin)
+4. Login Azure account by az cli: `az login`, you would be asked to enter authorization code on [https://aka.ms/devicelogin](https://aka.ms/devicelogin)
 5. Get credentials to access the cluster: `az aks get-credentials --name ngchat-dev-cluster2  --resource-group ngchat-dev-group`

 Deploy: